-If you enjoy baking, you’ll know first hand how confusing the flour aisle can be.
+If you enjoy baking, you’ll know firsthand how confusing the flour aisle can be.
 Not only are labels lined with words such as whole-grain, stone-ground, and unbleached, but with the rise in popularity of non-conventional flours even more buzzwords are popping up.
 These days you can find everything from wheat flour to chickpea flour making baking decisions more confusing than ever.
 So, to help provide some clarity on the subject, and to remind you that flour is not unhealthy, I’ve created a complete guide to buying healthy flour so you’ll know how to decode labels, what keywords to look for, what buzzwords to avoid, and why.

 What is Healthy Flour?

 To put it simply, flour is defined as; a powder obtained by grinding grain.
-To get granular (pun intended), flour is made from grinding the edible seeds harvested from cereal plants, and these seeds contain three edible parts: the bran, the germ, and the endosperm.
-The bran contains antioxidants, B vitamins, and ﬁber and helps to protect the seed until it is ready to grow; the germ contains B vitamins, some protein, and minerals, and stimulates the growth; and the endosperm contains starchy carbohydrates, proteins and small amounts of vitamins and minerals and stores the energy that the plant uses as food.
-When a grain is ground into a flour, it is broken down into tiny pieces and the bran, germ and endosperm are separated in the process.
+To get granular (pun intended), flour is made by grinding the edible seeds harvested from cereal plants, and these seeds contain three edible parts: the bran, the germ, and the endosperm.
+The bran contains antioxidants, B vitamins, and ﬁber and helps to protect the seed until it is ready to grow; the germ contains B vitamins, some protein, and minerals, and stimulates the growth; and the endosperm contains starchy carbohydrates, proteins, and small amounts of vitamins and minerals and stores the energy that the plant uses as food.
+When a grain is ground into flour, it is broken down into tiny pieces and the bran, germ, and endosperm are separated in the process.
 From here, these different parts can be separated, or combined, to make different types of flour.

-Among grains, wheat flour is the most popular because it is the most unique given it’s potential to produce gluten; a protein that imparts strength and elasticity to dough and positively influences the texture of baked goods.
+Among grains, wheat flour is the most popular because it is the most unique given its potential to produce gluten; a protein that imparts strength and elasticity to dough and positively influences the texture of baked goods.
 However, flour can be made out of any type of grain, including rye, kamut, buckwheat, oat, rice, etc…, and depending on the type of grain used, how it was milled and how it was processed will determine if the flour in question is a healthy flour or not.

 Whole Grain Flour vs. Refined Flour

 When any grain is made into flour it can be done one of two ways; by grinding the whole grain to make whole-grain flour, or by removing the bran and germ to make refined flour.
-The difference between whole-grain flour and refined flour is simply that the entire grain (bran, germ and endosperm) where ground to make whole-grain flour, while only the endosperm was used to make refined flour.
+The difference between whole-grain flour and refined flour is simply that the entire grain (bran, germ, and endosperm) where ground to make whole-grain flour, while only the endosperm was used to make refined flour.
 Although referred to as refined, not all refined flours are a poor choice, it simply means that not all parts of the whole grain we used to make the flour.
 These terms are not specific to wheat flour, they can be applied to any type of grain flour.

 Whole Wheat Flour vs. White Flour

-The terms “whole wheat flour” and “white flour” are specific to wheat flours.
-Whole wheat flour is a whole-grain flour that contains the bran, germ and endosperm, while white flour is the refined version of wheat flour.
-Contrary to popular belief, white flour does not always mean that the flour was bleached, rather, white flour is simply a refined flour, that has been stripped of the bran and germ, leaving behind the pale endosperm which is, therefore, lighter in colour than whole-grain flour.
+The terms “whole wheat flour” and “white flour” are specific to wheat flour.
+Whole wheat flour is a whole-grain flour that contains the bran, germ, and endosperm, while white flour is the refined version of wheat flour.
+Contrary to popular belief, white flour does not always mean that the flour was bleached, rather, white flour is simply a refined flour, that has been stripped of the bran and germ, leaving behind the pale endosperm which is, therefore, lighter in color than whole-grain flour.
 White flour is more shelf-stable than whole wheat flour, given it does not contain the sensitive bran or germ, but it is, therefore, also less nutrient-dense.
-On the contrary, whole wheat flour is darker in colour because it is made by grinding all three portions of the seed head into flour.
+On the contrary, whole wheat flour is darker in color because it is made by grinding all three portions of the seed head into flour.

 Hard Flour vs. Soft Flour

-It is important to understand that there are many different classes of wheat with different characteristics that can be used to make flour and, depending on the overall protein content of the wheat grain, they are categorised into what farmers and millers refer to as “hard wheat” or “soft wheat”.
+It is important to understand that there are many different classes of wheat with different characteristics that can be used to make flour and, depending on the overall protein content of the wheat grain, they are categorized into what farmers and millers refer to as “hard wheat” or “soft wheat”.
 Hard wheat has a high protein content and can develop into a strong elastic dough.
 Therefore, products made with hard flour, such as bread flour, will hold their shape well once they are baked.
-On the contrary, soft wheat has a lower gluten content, makes a softer flour, and therefore helps to give products a finer texture making it ideal for baked goods such as cakes, biscuits and pastries.
+On the contrary, soft wheat has a lower gluten content, makes a softer flour, and therefore helps to give products a finer texture making it ideal for baked goods such as cakes, biscuits, and pastries.

 Stone-Ground Flour vs. Milled Flour